Garbage Pail Kids Mad Mike and the Quest for Stale Gum Header

 Recommended Videos

 The Garbage Pail Kids are a bit out of my wheelhouse.
 I don’t particularly like gross-out humor.
 Even some of the stuff in Ren & Stimpy is too much for me.
-I respect gross-out humor🌟.
-I think it’s probably healthy to find amusement in b𒀰odily functions that we all experience but, for some reason, choose to demonize.
+I respect gross-out humor.
+I think it’s probably he🐽althy to find amusement in bodily functions th🎃at we all experience but, for some reason, choose to demonize.
 That doesn’t change things, though.
 It doesn’t tickle the atrophied humor muscle in my brain.

 Except for butts.
 Butts are forever funny.

 However, the NES is part of my domain.
 So when Garbage Pail Kids: Mad Mike and the Quest for Stale Gum arrived, I couldn’t turn down the opportunity to pick up a physical copy of it for NES.
 To be clear, I bought this myself.
-When I covered Blazing Rangers back in February, First Press Games had offered me a copy of it.
-I’m not sure Iam8bit even has my contact information, and I’m too polite and shy to actually ask for anyone for review c♍opies.
+When I covered Blazing Rangers back in February, First Press Gℱames had offered me a copy of it.
+I’m not sure Iam8bit even has my contact information, and I’m too polite and shy to actually ask for anyone for review copies෴.

 Garbage Pail Kids Mad Mike and the Quest for Stale Gum Hell level